Joe Julian Farrugia

 Joe Julian Farrugia (born 9 April 1962) is a writer, songwriter and broadcaster from Malta.

-He was born in Gzira but moved to Paola at the age of 5.
+He was born in Gżira but moved to Paola at the age of 5.
 He is the youngest sibling and only son of Francis and Beatrix.
-He attended St. Paul's Missionary College of Rabat Malta.
-In 1979 Joe Julian won the Anna Muscat Azzopardi prize in the Maltese language and literature from the University of Malta.
+He attended St. Paul's Missionary College of Rabat.
+In 1979, Farrugia won the Anna Muscat Azzopardi prize in the Maltese language and literature from the University of Malta.

-In his thirties, Joe Julian started to publish his writings.
-Initially some of his poems were published in local newspapers in Maltese.
-Later on he started to write the lyrics of songs.
+In his thirties, Farrugia started to publish his writings.
+Initially some of his poems were published in local Maltese newspapers.
+Later on he started to write the lyrics for songs.
 He took part in many song contests in Malta and abroad.
-In 1995 he won the Best Lyrics Award at the Għarb Festival in Gozo with Għajn ta' Sliem.
-In 1999 he won the same award in L-Għanja tal-Poplu with Faraġ ta' Xejn.
-He won the Konkors Kanzunetta Indipendenza in 2005 with Ix-Xemx mill-Ġdid, the Festival Internazzjonali tal-Kanzunetta Maltija 2013 with Hawn mill-Ġdid and Mużika Mużika 2021 with Ħarsa Biss.
+In 1995, he won the Best Lyrics Award at the Għarb Festival in Gozo with "Għajn ta' Sliem".
+In 1999, he won the same award in L-Għanja tal-Poplu with "Faraġ ta' Xejn".
+He also wrote the lyrics for winning songs at the Konkors Kanzunetta Indipendenza in 2005 with "Ix-Xemx mill-Ġdid" and the Festival Internazzjonali tal-Kanzunetta Maltija 2013 with "Hawn mill-Ġdid" and Mużika Mużika 2021 with "Ħarsa Biss".